Information-Energy Capacity Region for SLIPT Systems over Lognormal Fading Channels: A Theoretical and Learning-Based Analysis: Numerical Results and Discussion

 Fig. \ref{figcomp} highlights the impact of the channel on the information-energy capacity region.
 The comparison reveals a noticeable gap between the two regions, and this discrepancy is primarily attributed to the adverse effects of the lognormal channel.
 Specifically, we observed that the information-energy capacity region of the Gaussian channel outperforms that of the lognormal channel.
 This gap in performance is due to the inherent characteristics of the lognormal channel, which introduces signal attenuation and fluctuations.

 {An important observation in Fig. 7 and Fig. 8 is that, for low EH constraints, the energy rate increases without affecting the information rate.
 This observation occurs because, in this regime, the EH constraint is inactive, meaning that the optimal input distribution remains dictated solely by the mutual information maximization criterion.
 As a result, additional power allocation increases the harvested energy without forcing a trade-off with information transfer.
 In SLIPT systems, the EH constraint is only active when the harvested energy falls below a specified threshold \( E_{\text{th}} \).
 When this constraint is not active, the optimal input distribution is determined independently of EH considerations, thus there is no trade off between information and power transfer in this regime.
 However, beyond a certain EH threshold, the system enters a regime where the EH constraint becomes active, meaning that further power increases must be allocated in a way that ensures sufficient EH.
 This modifies the optimal input distribution, shifting it away from the mutual information transfer optimal solution.
-As a result, a trade-off appears, where maximizing harvested energy leads to a corresponding reduction in information rate.}
+As a result, a trade-off appears, where maximizing harvested energy leads to a corresponding reduction in information rate.} {To evaluate the effectiveness of our GAN-based approach, we compare it to the classical BA algorithm under identical PP, AP, and EH constraints.
+As shown in Fig. \ref{figGAN}, the GAN method consistently outperforms BA in achievable mutual information, particularly in high-EH or high-SNR regimes.
+This performance gap is attributed to the GAN’s ability to efficiently explore the constrained input space and adapt to nonlinearities introduced by the EH model.
+Furthermore, GAN exhibits faster convergence and better scalability in terms of runtime complexity, making it well-suited for real-time or adaptive SLIPT implementations.}